-His shop is at the old stand, (too wel known to need further notice) where he may at all times be found, seated upon the bench of repentance, steadily drawing out the thread of affliction, hopeing it may in the end prove advantageous to him and his customers.
+His shop is at the old stand, (too welknown to need further notire) where he may at all times be found, seated upon the bench of repentance, steadily drawing out the thread of affliction, hopeing it may in the end prove advantageous to him and his customers.
 He would also advise his friends to bear in mine that poor, afflicted tailors must live, or they can't be expected to work.
-Therefore, Wheat Rye, Corn, Oats, Potatoes, and with all now and then a little CASH will come mighty handy from those who are back-standing on and then a little CASH will come mighty handy from those who are back-standing on hie book.
+Therefore, Wheat Rye, Corp, Oats, Potatoes, and with all now and then a little CASH will come mighty handy from those who are back-standing on e book.